 - In order to maintain positive relationships and reinforce positive behaviour I plan on implementing a modified Positive Behaviour Support Plan (PBSP).
 The PBSP will have a positive approach to classroom management.
-By creating a classroom that is respectful, cooperative and responsible I hope to minimize classroom misbehaviours.
-Though this system may seem a little elementary, I am of the belief that everyone, no matter what age, likes being appreciated. - During the second week of school, after the procedures have been learned by the students, I will introduce the students to Hoot (the class mascot) and the Friendly Feathers system.
-I will use positive behaviour slips (Friendly Feathers) to acknowledge good behaviour in the classroom.
+By creating a classroom that is respectful, cooperative and responsible I hope to minimize classroom misbehaviours. - I will use positive behaviour slips (Friendly Feathers) to acknowledge good behaviour in the classroom.
 The slips will have two portions, one portion that will be posted in the classroom and a second portion that will be sent home in the Friday Folder.
 This way the student will be acknowledged for their behaviour by their classmates and by their family.
 At the end of the week, all students who received a Friendly Feather, will be entered into a draw for a weekly prize. - There will also be a slip for misbehaviour in the classroom.
 Misbehaviour will be documented using a Behaviour Report forms.
 The student's behaviour will be discussed and managed appropriately.
 Poor behaviour slips will be documented using an excel spreadsheet to note trends and locations of poor behaviour.
-Interventions for misbehaviour is discussed in the next section. - Note: This has been modified from Curtis Hewson's Effective Behaviour Supports Program in place at West Meadow Elementary School.
+Interventions for misbehaviour is discussed in the next section.

+• Note: This has been modified from Curtis Hewson's Effective Behaviour Supports Program in place at West Meadow Elementary School.

-Congratulations
+Friendly Feather Congratulations

-for getting a Friendly Feather for
+for for getting a Friendly Feather for

-Congratulations from, Mrs. Harbidge & Hoot (the Class Mascot)
+nusansart, org Congratulations from, Mrs. Harbidge & Hoot (the Class Mascot)